jlehm/static-component/README.md

-Responsive website built as static html/js using Webpack
+Responsive website and components built as static html/js using Webpack